kalo2370/trading212/README.md

 Prerequisites:
 - MySQL Server is installed and running.
--
--A MySQL client (e.g., MySQL Workbench, DBeaver, or command line) to execute scripts.
+- A MySQL client (e.g., MySQL Workbench, DBeaver, or command line) to execute scripts.

 Steps: